 - and I have also seen at least two more otherwise typical dominicas in different years that had only three P-tips visible.

 In Summary: for Fall juveniles I consider Primary Projection to be virtually useless because any juvenile might have tertials (and/or outermost primaries) that are not fully-grown to some degree.
-For spring birds it seems that some dominicas can have only 3 P-tips visible, and I expect to find photos of fulvas with a fourth P-tip peeking out just beyond the longest tertial, so it can only be relied-upon at the extreme (and thus barely useful) ends: 2 or 5 exposed P-tips.
+For spring birds it seems that some dominicas can have only 3 P-tips visible, and with enough data I expect to find photos of fulvas with a fourth P-tip peeking out just beyond the longest tertial, so despite being a good indicator it can only be relied-upon at the extreme (and thus barely useful) ends: 2 or 5 exposed P-tips.

 Next let's discuss tertial-tip to tail-tip ratio: This potential feature has gained some favor in recent years.
 Again Johnson and Johnson 2004 provides a good explanation: "For fulva: tertials extend to the distal third of tail; (they) end at or near tail tip in most birds.
 For dominica: variable, from half to distal third of tail".
 While this may hold true for a majority of birds and in particular for Spring fulvas, I've seen a handful of Spring dominicas with tertials almost or actually reaching the tail tip.
 CLICK HERE and CLICK HERE to see two examples.
 NOTE that both of these birds were clearly more-advanced in their overall molt into Alternate plumage - a feature strongly associated with fulva - but both have such long primary extensions that they surely must be dominicas.

 In Summary: A Golden Plover with fully-grown tertials not extending into the distal third of the tail should be a dominica, assuming no contradictory features.
 A Golden Plover with tertials extending into (or well beyond) the distal third of the tail could be either taxon - although if the tertials reach or almost-reach the tail tip this is more typical of fulva.